 To obtain a current copy of your baptismal certificate, call the church where you were baptized, and they will mail one to you.
 This is a routine request that churches are very familiar with.

 Non-Catholic Christian baptisms are generally presumed to be valid.
-Non-Catholic Christians are often asked to obtain certified letters from family or friends testifying to their freedom to marry.
+Non-Catholic Christians are often asked to obtain notarized letters from family or friends testifying to their freedom to marry.

 For Couples of Mixed Faith

 Catholics marrying a non-Catholic are typically asked to meet with a priest or deacon to have additional paperwork completed.

 When a Catholic marries a baptized non-Catholic Christian, a Permission for Mixed Marriage form is usually required.
 Catholics marrying non-Christians usually must have a Dispensation from Disparity of Worship form completed.